seaeast2/vimtools/README.md

 5. cd ~/.vim/bundle/yourcompleteme

 6. sudo apt install npm
-(for js-completer)
+(for ts-completer.
+If you are on PC environment, you don't need to do this.)

-8. sudo apt install default-jdk openjdk-17-jre
+7. sudo apt install default-jdk openjdk-17-jre
-(for java-completer)
+(for java-completer on raspberry pi.
+If you are on PC environment, you don't need to do this.)

-6. install.py --help
+8. install.py --help

-7. install.py --clang-completer --java-completer --ts-completer --verbose
+9. install.py --clang-completer --java-completer --ts-completer --verbose
 (optional : --cs-completer --go-completer --rust-completer)